wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 of emulated CPUs. `-nographic` disables QEMU's graphic window, and will redirect input/output to/from the emulated guest to the current terminal on the host.

+**Virtualizing Time Properly**

+By default, QEMU does not virtualize time, meaning that the emulated guest system is able to observe the time elapsed on the host system, rather than in the emulated environment.
+The reason of not virtualizing time is that QEMU only performs functional emulation, without the capability of deriving the timing of instructions and I/O operations.
+One consequence of lacking time virtualization is that the emulated guest system may behave differently under QEMU, since certain kernel or user components may require precise timing.
+One example is kernel RCU, which is monitored by a background kernel thread.
+The following kernel message might be printed on the console, if the emulated system is running at extremely low throughput:

 **Disabling Ubuntu Automatic Upgrade**

 If you are using an Ubuntu distribution, it is likely that automatic upgrade is enabled by default, which will